amoreX/git-stats/README.md

    yarn dev
    ```

-2. Open your browser and navigate to `http://localhost:3000`.
+2. Open your browser and navigate to `http://localhost:3000` or `http://localhost:5173` as mentioned in the console.

 ### Building for Production